What Is Safety Training and Education?

 10 – Satisfying Compliance for Aviation Safety Training

-Airline and airport SMS programs should develop and maintain a safety training program to ensure that employees are competent to perform duties.
+Aviation SMS mus develop and maintain a safety training program to ensure that employees are competent to perform duties and fulfill their responsibilities to the SMS.

 Compliance of this requirement is indicated when: